GoogleCloudDataproc/spark-spanner-connector/README.md

 That means that the filter predicates are executed by Cloud Spanner engine itself while data is loaded by a Apache Spark application and before the data lands on Spark executors.

 Use `Dataset.explain` or web UI to see the physical plan of a structured query and learn what filters were pushed down.

-They are listed under `PushedFilters` section with the star (`*`).
+All the filters handled by the connector itself (and hence Cloud Spanner database engine) are listed as `PushedFilters` prefixed with the star (`*`).

 ```
 == Physical Plan ==